 \section{Abstract}

-We establish a new simple explicit description of combinatorial wall-crossing for the rational Cherednik algebra applied to the trivial representation.
-In this way we recover a theorem of P. Dimakis and G. Yue in arXiv:1711.05006.
+We establish a new simple explicit description of the Young diagram at each step of the combinatorial wall-crossing algorithm for the rational Cherednik algebra applied to the trivial representation.
+In this way we provide a short and explicit proof of a key theorem of P. Dimakis and G. Yue.
 We also present two conjectures on combinatorial wall-crossing which were found using computer experiments.